 Skala Prinos and Dasilio

 Skala Prinos is surrounded by several long, sandy beaches, where the water is usually calm and extremely clean.
-And only a kilometer away, there is a small area Dasilio, named after the pine trees (dasos in Greek means forest).
-There's very beautiful sandy beach in Dasilio, with a few beautiful and luxurious hotels located along it.
+Only a kilometer away, there is a small area called Dasilio, named after pine trees (dasos means forest in Greek).
+There's very nice sandy beach in Dasilio, with a few beautiful and luxurious hotels located along it.

 How to get there?
-In Skala Prinos and 1km from the left of the port.
+In Skala Prinos and 1 km left of the port.

-Every morning the water is phenomenal and crystal clear, it's a must see.
-Each afternoon and evening, waves are carrying (really little) grass on the surface of the water, but the water is still OK.
+Every morning the water is phenomenal and crystal clear; it's something you must see.
+Each afternoon and evening, waves carry (really little) grass on the surface of the water, but the water is still OK.

 How to get there?
 City beach in Skala Sotiros.

-Typical beaches in a small village on the island.
-Not urban and without a crowd.
+Typical beaches in a small town on an island.
+Not urban or crowded.
 Sandy, with calm and clear water.

 How to get there?
-They are located in the center and around Skala Kallirachi.
+They are located in the center and around the center of Skala Kallirachi.